keiji-imai/blog/content/posts/splash/index.md

 The 3D printed coasters are easy to CAD and we used gyroid infill to make it look really cool.

 Here's our [lesson plan](https://docs.google.com/document/d/1XVa7ItdFy6fospJ-ox6wwEgAug1G8FUFJRDCtE_za9s/edit?usp=sharing) and our [slides](https://docs.google.com/presentation/d/1WpeDzfjWGMT3YGSF8aeZ9FFo6ZFaLheqv-Ro-2Sl0sQ/edit?usp=sharing).

-Claudius made sure that we had the very best CNC machining and 3D printing montages in our slides.
-We stayed up until 4 the morning of the class making these slides because both Claudius and I care too much about aesthetics (also because we procrastinated until the day of).
+The slides cover manufacturing methods and how to design for 3D printing.
+Check them out!
+We have super satisfying manufacturing montages.

 ## Teaching